Na Wspólnej

 Na Wspólnej ([na ˈfspulnɛj], "On Wspólna Street") is a Polish television soap opera.
 It has been running since 2003 on the TVN channel as its flagship primetime weekday soap opera.
-It is loosely based on the German production Unter uns and it follows the lives of the inhabitants of an apartment block in Wspólna Street, Warsaw.
+It is not loosely based on the German production Unter uns but the hungarian series Barátok közt and it follows the lives of the inhabitants of an apartment block in Wspólna Street, Warsaw.
 Episodes tend to last around 20 minutes (without commercials).
 It is a Polish version of the Hungarian Barátok közt.
 After about 100 episodes production started to create own storylines.

 The series is shot almost entirely in Warsaw and produced by the Polish branch of Fremantle Media.
-Na Wspólnej is the second Polish television soap opera ever to exceed the number of 3,000 episodes.
+Na Wspólnej is the second Polish television soap opera ever to exceed the number of 4,000 episodes.